Hilda Ogden: Departure

-After 23 years playing Hilda, Jean Alexander decided to leave Coronation Street in 1987.
+After 23 years playing Hilda, Alexander decided to leave Coronation Street in 1987.
 According to Alexander in 2010, it was the right time to leave as the writers had run out of ideas for Hilda and as a character, Hilda had run out of steam.
 She added, "Her other half had gone and she would have just scraped along.
 I didn't want that."
 Alexander went to see the show's producer Bill Podmore to inform him she did not want to renew her contract.

 Her decision to leave prompted an outcry from fans and a "Save Hilda" campaign was launched, as many did not realise that the actress had made her own decision to depart.
 Hilda's final scenes in the programme were aired on Christmas Day 1987, when the locals in the Rovers Return joined Hilda in what has been described as a "stirring rendition" of "Wish Me Luck as You Wave Me Goodbye".

 On-screen, Hilda departed for Hartington, Derbyshire, to make a new life for herself as the housekeeper for Doctor Lowther.
 27 million viewers watched.
 It remains the highest-rated episode in Coronation Street's history.
 It has been described as the most moving scene in Coronation Street that did not involve a death.
-The writer behind the "memorable" episode depicting Hilda Ogden's departure, which attracted a record soap opera audience, was Leslie Duxbury.
+The writer behind the "memorable" episode depicting Hilda's departure, which attracted a record soap opera audience, was Leslie Duxbury.

-Since her departure in 1987, various producers have expressed their desire to see Hilda Ogden back on Coronation Street.
-In 1990, Jean Alexander reprised the role after two-and-a-half years as part of ITV's 27-hour charity telethon.
+Since her departure in 1987, various producers have expressed their desire to see Hilda back on Coronation Street.
+In 1990, Alexander reprised the role after two-and-a-half years as part of ITV's 27-hour charity telethon.
 The episode showed her visiting Stan's grave.
 In 1998, the character was resurrected again, as part of a special direct to video film.

-However, in 2005 actress Jean Alexander ruled out ever returning to the role of Hilda Ogden, due to Coronation Street's overemphasis on sex and "who's sleeping with whom".
+However, in 2005 Alexander ruled out ever returning to the role of Hilda Ogden, due to Coronation Street's overemphasis on sex and "who's sleeping with whom".
 She also criticised the soap for not being fun enough and she disapproved of the modern storylines, saying some are allowed to "drag on forever".
 She added: